khardeman/siem-incident-response-lab/README.md

 # SIEM & Incident Response Home Lab: SSH Brute Force Detection

-A hands-on home lab simulating a real-world SOC investigation workflow — from infrastructure build-out, to attack execution, to detection and analysis using both log-based and packet-based tooling.
+A hands-on home lab simulating a real-world SOC investigation workflow — from the infrastructure build-out, to attack execution, detection, and analysis using both log-based and packet-based tooling.

 ## Overview